Moldovan National Army: Operations Directorate

 The J3 Operations Directorate develops operational plans on the engagement of the National Army during peacetime and crisis situations.

 Logistics Directorate

 The Directorate of Logistics implements policies issued by the Ministry of Defence concerning logistic support.
 It also manages, monitors and organises the distribution of material goods for troops.
 It has centralized archive of the record of weapons, military equipment, and ammunition.

 Military Police

 The Military Police Section has duties that include operative coordination, on the monitoring and protection of military personnel, guarding military installations, ensuring military discipline and order.
 It also controls the direction of the military car technique in road traffic.

 Cyber Incident Response Center

 The Cyber Incident Response Center of the National Army of the Republic of Moldova was established in early 2021 with NATO support.
 Defense Minister Victor Gaiciuc, said it "will increase the Ministry of Defence’s posture and capacity to respond to cyber threats".

+Training

+Alexandru cel Bun Military Academy

+The Alexandru cel Bun Military Academy is the main military academy of Moldova.
+It is named after Alexander I of Moldavia, who ruled the country as Voivode (Prince) from 1400 and 1432.
+Between 1993 and 2013, the academy trained over 1,700 servicemen.

+University military departments

+University military departments offer graduates to receive the status of "Young Specialist" as well as the rank of either reserve soldier or reserve junior sergeant, which automatically exempts them from mandatory military service for a year.
+Consequently, they will receive a military ID card in addition to their diploma.
+Graduates of military departments can enter service in the National Army, the Carabinieri, and emergency rescue battalions.
+Enrollment in the military department exempts students from conscription.
+During their studies, students gain not only theoretical knowledge but also practical training in drill and mandatory firing exercises.
+The military department's training period is four months and there are two cohorts per year: from September to December/January and from February to May/June.
+Each cohort consists of approximately 130-160 students (including 18-20 women).